SuePhillipsONS/mapping_project/README.md

 This will compare how many records are in both datasets.

-Dataset_1 has 9043 records, dataset_2_uniq has 2433 records
+Dataset_1 has 9043 records, dataset_2_uniq has 2433 records.
-There are 398 geomentry records in dataset_1 that are also in dataset_2_uniq There are 385 geometry records in dataset_2_uniq that are also in dataset_1 There are 5652 unique uprns in dataset_1 and 1433 unique uprns in dataset_2_uniq There are 956 uprn records in dataset_1 that are also in dataset_2_uniq, this is 10.6 percent of dataset_1 There are 956 uprn records in dataset_2_uniq that are also in dataset_1 , this is 39.3 percent of dataset_2_uniq
+There are 398 geomentry records in dataset_1 that are also in dataset_2_uniq.
+There are 385 geometry records in dataset_2_uniq that are also in dataset_1.
+There are 5652 unique uprns in dataset_1 and 1433 unique uprns in dataset_2_uniq.
+There are 956 uprn records in dataset_1 that are also in dataset_2_uniq, this is 10.6 percent of dataset_1.
+There are 956 uprn records in dataset_2_uniq that are also in dataset_1 , this is 39.3 percent of dataset_2_uniq.

-Dataset_1 recipe: Land use: Site: filter: description = Post Office Dataset_2 filtered on classification code and not historic
+Dataset_1 recipe: Land use: Site: filter: description = Post Office.
+Dataset_2 filtered on classification code and not historic

 ##